LanDinh/khaleesi-ninja/documentation/kubernetes.md

 The combination of these parts must provide valid input for the helm charts.
 They are passed in in reverse order, so that more generic configuration can override specific configuration (e.g. in `development`, only a single replica is required per service).

+### `khaleesi-ninja-cluster`

+This contains basic resources that are shared cluster-wide:

+* third-party grafana dashboards

 ### `khaleesi-ninja-environment`

 This contains basic resources necessary for the ecosystem to work: